Passive Income vs Active Income: What’s the Difference?

-We all love those super cute t-shirt, mugs and signs that say things like, “Laundry today, or naked tomorrow”.
+We all love those super cute t-shirts, mugs, and signs that say things like, “Laundry today, or naked tomorrow.”
 You can create the designs on sites like CafePress.com or Zazzle.com for free.
 When someone orders one, they print and ship the shirt, and you get paid.

-Sounds like a no brainer, right?
-These sites remove the work of having to create the product yourself, making it even easier to make passive income.
+It sounds like a no-brainer, right?
+These sites remove the work of creating the product yourself, making it even easier to make passive income.
 All you have to supply are the witty phrases and designs!

 There are a ton of great printable ideas – everything from calendars to checklists to everything in between.
-Just think about what types of documents you tend to use on a daily basis.
+Just think about what types of documents you tend to use daily.
 Some printable ideas are:

 - Grocery lists